jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **Tool**: A catchall term for things we create with technology to solve a problem, like guns to kill bad guys, books to record and pass on knowledge, and houses to shelter in.
 We use tools to evolve.

 **Levers of Power**: The most powerful tools; the ones that control society.
-In Civilization games, these are the buttons, toggles, and sliders players control.
+In Civilization games, these are the buttons, toggles, and sliders players use to play the game.
 In reality, levers of power are the tools that power, educate, inform, feed, and transport resources in our society.
 The more levers a person controls, the more self-sufficient they are, which gives them the freedom to become a player god.

 **Frontline**: The point of contact between a tool and the problem.
 Nurses giving vaccines, cleaners cleaning a city bus, and soldiers on the battlefield are all examples of frontline settings.
 People on the frontline work jobs that solve specific problems with a proven skillset.
 Frontline workers physically hold the levers of power but don't always control them.
 They will, once the era of mass-collaboration starts.

 **Hierarchy**: A power structure that manages every lever of power's use by society.
-Kings and queens with the keys to the castle, or the corporate ladder at Blockbuster controlling DVD rentals, are examples of past hierarchies.
+Kings and queens with the keys to the castle, or the corporate ladder at Blockbuster controlling DVD rentals, are examples of hierarchies.
 As hierarchies grow, they get more detached from the frontline and start forming gates to protect their tool losing its importance.
 People in the regime give themselves titles like prince and executive, baron and supervisor to mark their position—and, in a sense, their territory and "rights" in the power structure.

-**The Game of Civilization**: The invention of new technology and cultures to overcome frontline problems.
+**The Game of Civilization**: The invention of new technology. levers of power, and cultures to overcome frontline problems.
 Civilization develops in ages.
-As we evolve, we create new levers of power.

-**Culture**: The accepted way of life in a society.
-Getting information updates from newspapers and broadcast TV, watching professional sports, working 9-5 Monday to Friday.
-These are all part of the Industrial Age culture many people still assume is natural because it's the way of life they grew up with.
+**Culture**: The accepted way of life in a society: getting information updates from newspapers and broadcast TV, watching professional sports, working 9-5 Monday to Friday.
+These are all part of our Industrial Age culture.
+Many people still assume is natural because it's the way of life they grew up with.
 Culture changes when protagonists introduce new levers of power into society.

 **Protagonists**: People who invent, spread, and use new technology for the greater good.
 Usually close to the problems on the frontline, they individually struggle.
 Still, their continued self-sacrifice slowly improves life on Earth.
-I call them this world's Jedi knights or Hogwarts students.
+I call them this world's Jedi knights.
 We call their leaders trailblazers who relish skirting the rules.
 Galileo, Michael Faraday, Nikola Tesla, Jay Last, Grace Hopper, Michael S. Hart, Dennis Ritchie, Bill Gates, Steve Jobs, Linus Torvalds, Salman Khan, Jeff Bezos, and Elon Musk are among their number.

 **Antagonists**: People who selfishly defend their wealth, power, and prestige atop a hierarchy.
 Antagonists manage companies or institutions based on dated technologies and think that working on the frontline is beneath them.
 They work to control society's rulebook, so they can prevent protagonists' new tools becoming new levers of power.
 We don't often individually identify them.
 I coined the term "Darth Blockbuster" so we can.

 **Extras**: Everybody in the middle of a battle between antagonists and protagonists.
 Because they're unattached to either side, extras can pick winners and losers.
-Sadly, extras don't realize their power and often refuse to even accept they're living inside a game of civilization.
+Sadly, extras don't realize their power and often refuse to believe they're living inside an ongoing game of civilization.
 When they do, they become player gods.
 If they don't, the game of civilization turns into a story they merely watch.

 **The Death Star**: The rulebook when it's controlled by Darth Blockbuster.
 Today it exists inside many regulations, agreements, manuals, contracts, and laws that prevent new levers of power from reaching Main Street.
 The Death Star is currently busy trying to keep the Industrial Age alive.